Conversion of Partnership Firm into LLP | Step-by-Step Guide

 4 Mins read

 In recent years, many entities have been registered under the LLP Act.
-This might be in the form of conversion or totally new registration.
-There are several reasons which are motivating the entities to make such decisions as the LLPs provide more flexibility and freedom with regard to management and also easily attract foreign investors to invest in the company as there is a perpetual succession for the company despite any partner leaving the company due to death or such other reason.
+This might be in the form of conversion or a totally new registration.
+Several reasons motivate the entities to make such decisions.
+LLPs provide more flexibility and freedom with regard to management, and also easily attract foreign investors to invest in the company.
+There is a perpetual succession for the company despite any partner leaving the company due to death or any other reason.

-This article discusses the procedure and the documents or other necessary steps that should be complied with by the Partnership Firm when it wants to convert into an LLP.
+This article discusses the procedure and the documents or other necessary steps that Partnership Firm should follow when it wants to convert into an LLP.

 Conditions for Converting a Partnership Firm to LLP